-Ali’s artwork, social justice work, and therapy practice is rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”
+Ali’s artwork, social justice work, and therapy practice are rooted in love, a vision for collective liberation, and a yearning for a world in which all people have the power and resources to reach their fullest human potential; as the Zapatistas have said, “A world in which many worlds fit.”

 2015: Shelby Floyd

 “I love to make things.
 I arrived at design via animation via filmmaking via journalism via sound recording via music.
-I learned Illustrator working with vectors in a sign shop where we cut and weeded vinyl and worked with various sign structures and oversize prints.
+I learned Illustrator working with vectors in a sign shop where we cut and welded vinyl and worked with various sign structures and oversize prints.
 Years before that I began using Photoshop creating collages and coloring and restoring photographs.”

 2014: Elliot Gilfillan

-Elliot has been a performer at Make Music Madison as part of the The Earthlings, who released a new EP “Beacon” on March 25, 2016.
+Elliot has been a performer at Make Music Madison as part of The Earthlings, who released a new EP “Beacon” on March 25, 2016.
 He has also volunteered for Make Music Madison included bringing his drawing skills to the table to create our 2014 poster and Isthmus insert cover.

 2013: Introducing Make Music Madison